Welcome Back from the School Nurses! 2018/19

 If a medication is needed while at school, parents/guardians can choose to complete a Medication Administration form and have it signed by their child’s health care provider.
 This will allow the school nurse or staff to administer the medication.
 Parents/Guardians will also need to bring an unopened, properly labeled container of the medicine to the school.
 No over-the-counter medications are kept on hand.
 This includes Tylenol, Advil, Tums, cough drops, etc.

-To be sure that medications are handled safely and correctly, medications must be brought to school and given to the school nurse by a parent/guardian or another adult.
-Please do not send medications of any kind to school in your child’s book bag.
+To be sure that medications are handled safely and correctly, medications must be brought to school and given to the school nurse, or school staff if the school nurse is not available, by a parent/guardian or another adult.
+Do not send medications of any kind to school in your child’s book bag.

 Please remember to pick up all medication at the end of the school year.